tloja/GeoPincer/README.md

 # Output
 Any locations that match your query will be returned as Google Maps URLs:

+>Note: The URL will point to the LAST node entered in the query

 ```
 $python3 GeoPincer.py "Maryland" "Shell" "Holiday Inn" --distance 500
 Searching Maryland...